-Employee-owned Artist & Craftsman Supply is an artist’s dream come true.
+Employee-owned Artist & Craftsman Supply is an artist’s dream.
 From the paint-splattered steps to the colorful geometric floor to the multicolored ceilings, the store is like a rainbow.
 You’ll find a wide selection of art products, like canvas, paints, inks, brushes, pastels, charcoals, paper, and markers, as well as a few specialty items, such as exotic papers.
-There is also a custom framing area.
+There is also a custom-framing area.

 580 Massachusetts Ave.